Who is Sam Clovis and how is he connected to Trump, Russia investigation?

 How is Clovis connected to Trump?

-Clovis is Trump’s pick to be the USDA’s chief scientist – and he was a former policy adviser and co-chair for Trump’s presidential campaign.
+Clovis was Trump’s pick to be the USDA’s chief scientist – and he was a former policy adviser and co-chair for Trump’s presidential campaign.

 Clovis was responsible for releasing the names of Trump’s foreign policy advisers in March, which included George Papadopoulos.
 Papadopoulos pleaded guilty in October to lying to the FBI about his Russian contacts and efforts to set up meetings between Russian officials and members of the Trump campaign.